Your organic traffic dropped. We find out why and tell you what to fix first.

 Fix the highest-confidence issues

-We prioritize technical blockers, content mismatches, cannibalization, internal links, and CTR gaps.
+We prioritize technical blockers, content mismatches, cannibalization, internal links, CTR gaps, and page-level recovery actions.

 Days 31-60 Rebuild